hxddad/york-swe-edge/docs/index.md

 ## Course Rating Criteria

+To make things simple, I'm going to rank classes based on this [video](https://www.youtube.com/watch?v=LgA7uIiMNIg) by Tamer Shaheen, who ranks his mechanical engineering classes based on these four questions:

+- How difficult is the course material?
+- How heavy is the workload?
+- How hard are the exams?
+- How useful is it for future classes and the real-world?

+I will go in detail into answering these questions on my course pages.

-I want to add an important note that I'm rating course difficulty based on **how hard course content is grasped and workload**.
+I also want to add an important note that I will **NOT** be rating classes based on **how tough the professors are**.
 Professors run classes differently, so a manageable class might be harder than it needs to be when they coordinate it (the opposite is also true).

+Next, I'll categorize these answers using the following:

+- S-tier: Very useful, doesn't matter how difficult the class is.
+- A-tier: Useful in general and easy.
+- B-tier: Useful for specific fields, but takes effort.
+- C-tier: Useless but nice to know, also easy.
+- D-tier: Useless but nice to know, takes effort.
+- F-tier: Very Useless and difficult that makes you cry.

+## GitHub Repo

 If you find this guide helpful, consider starring it on [GitHub](https://github.com/hxddad/york-swe-edge)!